Xiang Chong (Water Margin): Campaigns and death

-Xiang Chong is appointed as one of the leaders of the Liangshan infantry after 108 Stars of Destiny came together in what is called the Grand Assembly.
-He participates in the campaigns against the Liao invaders and rebel forces in Song territory following amnesty from Emperor Huizong for Liangshan.
+Xiang Chong is appointed as a commander of the Liangshan infantry after 108 Heroes are fully assembled.
+He participates in the campaigns against the Liao invaders and rebel forces in Song territory after the outlaws receive amnesty from Emperor Huizong.

-In the attack on Muzhou (睦州; in present-day Hangzhou, Zhejiang) in the campaign against Fang La, Xiang Chong and Li Gun encounter the enemy general Zheng Biao.
-Zheng uses his lasso to trip Xiang and then kills him before he could get back on his feet.
+During the final campaign against Fang La's rebel forces, Xiang Chong and Li Gun are assigned to attack Muzhou (睦州; in present-day Hangzhou, Zhejiang).
+They encounter the enemy warrior Zheng Biao, who uses his lasso to trip Xiang Chong and kill him before he can get back on his feet.